lpy912/Data-Cleaning/README.md

 4. Convert acres into square feet to ensure consistent UOM is used
 5. Remove all units such as "RM", "sq. ft","Bedrooms", "Bathrooms" and "Acres"
 6. Convert data type accordingly (int, float, str)
-7. Split Facilities column into different columns with 1 and 0 represent facility available and facility not available respectively.